RezaEsafandiary/MyMovies/README.md

 I have covered the following importamt topics in this app:

-- Repository and BLoC pattern
+- Repository and BLoC pattern (without Bloc library)

 - Separating UI and business logic